smwillson/Eloquent_js_problems/README.md

 ## How to download/clone the repo?
 In order to clone the project onto your computer via HTTPS URLs (recommended) do the following:

-Open a new command prompt window
+Open a new command prompt window, navigate to the location where you want to add the repo.

-Type git clone https://github.com/smwillson/Eloquent_js_problems.git at the prompt.
+Type git clone https://github.com/smwillson/Eloquent_js_problems.git at the prompt and hit enter.

 More information : https://help.github.com/articles/which-remote-url-should-i-use/

 ## How to run a js file and view the output?

-### 1. Create a html file and add the following code to it
+### 1. Create an html file and add the following code to it
 ```html
 <html>
 <head>